Minor2CCh/minium_minor_edition/README.md

 It can be loaded by holding and using the metal or gem you wish to turn into energy in your off-hand.
 To load, the gun must either be empty or have matching energy.
 The available energy can be found by looking at the recipes from REI or EMI.

+- Deepslate Miner

+This item destroys Deepslate or Tuff in a 5x5x5 area in front of or in the center of the selected block.
+It is a disposable item and will be gone after one use.
+It can be crafted with 4 Iron Ingot, 4 Minium Ingot and 1 RedStone Block.

+- Wind Exploder

+The item emits a blast at one's feet when used.
+There are two versions: a standard version and an advanced version, the latter of which can be enchanted with Unbreaking and Mending enchantments.

 # このMODについて
 これはオリジナルの鉱石を追加するシンプルなMODです。